 Learn more about how Prayer and Meditation can become a natural part of our two-way communication with God as well as a way to serve others in His Name.

 What is “Prayer”?
-By definition, “Prayer” is regarded as a “petition” or “request,” (or a “chance” such as in the saying, “I might have a prayer.”)
-With regard to our spiritual lives, most of us understand that the “act of praying” involves a communication to/with God by which we are requesting help, resources, or wisdom from our Heavenly Father; or perhaps we desire to just give thanks as we speak to Him.
+By definition, “Prayer” is regarded as a “petition” or “request.”
+It can even represent “taking a chance” such as in the saying, “I might have a prayer.”
+However, with regard to our spiritual lives, most of us understand that the “act of praying” involves reaching out to God in order to let our needs be known; or perhaps we desire to just give thanks as we speak to Him.